monicagiraldochica/bash_tutorial/docs/variables.md

 **Reading content from a variable:**

-In the following example, read reads the content of the variable VAR, but only keeps the first character (because it is using the `-n 1` flag):
+In the following example, read reads the content of the variable `VAR`, but only keeps the first character (because it is using the `-n 1` flag):

 ```bash
 $ VAR=yes